Student Health Benefit Plan

 - not motivated by profit; we make it available to students because having comprehensive health benefits is so important.

-- administered at SHS and by utilizing the expert care of SHS providers for primary and preventive care, costs are kept as low as possible.
+- administered by Student Health Service and by utilizing the expert care of Student Health Service providers for primary and preventive care, costs are kept as low as possible.

-Less expensive plans may be available, but it is important to remember the advantages of the SHS Student Health Benefit Plan and not consider any plan based on premium cost alone.
+Less expensive plans may be available, but it is important to remember the advantages of the Student Health Benefit Plan and not consider any plan based on premium cost alone.
 Even if you already have health insurance (for example, through your parents’ plan), Student Health Benefit Plan will coordinate with your primary to ensure you are sufficiently covered while enrolled.

 In accordance with the requirements of the ACA, Student Health Services has prepared a detailed Student Health benefits SBC .
 The SBC provides a description of covered benefits, cost-sharing provisions, coverage limitations, and coverage examples that illustrate the approximate out-of-pocket cost of care for certain medical conditions.